Introducing a framework for within-host dynamics and mutations modelling of H5N1 influenza infection in humans

 Listed in

-Avian influenza A(H5N1) poses a risk to public health due to its pandemic potential should the virus mutate to become human-to-human transmissible.
+Avian influenza A(H5N1) poses a public health risk due to its pandemic potential should the virus mutate to become human-to-human transmissible.
 To date, reported influenza A(H5N1) human cases have typically occurred in the lower respiratory tract with a high case fatality rate.
-There is prior evidence of some influenza A(H5N1) strains being just five amino acid mutations away from achieving droplet transmissibility, possibly allowing them to be spread between humans.
-Three of these amino acid mutations must occur within a single human host, though the exact probability of such mutations occurring is not currently known.
-Here, we present a mechanistic within-host infection model for influenza A(H5N1), novel for its explicit consideration of the biological differences between the upper and lower respiratory tracts.
-These developments enable us to estimate a distribution of viral lifespans and effective replication rates in human H5N1 influenza cases.
-We combine our within-host model with a viral mutation model to determine the probability of an infected individual generating a droplet transmissible strain of influenza A(H5N1) through mutation.
-For three required mutations, we found a peak probability of approximately 10 −3 that a human case of H5N1 influenza produces at least one virion during the infectious period.
-Our findings provide insights into the risk of differing infectious pathways of influenza A(H5N1) (namely the avian-human vs the avian-mammal-human routes), demonstrating the three-mutation pathway being a cause of concern in human cases.
-Additionally, our framework - combining a within-host infection model with a branching process model for viral mutation - is generalisable to other pathogens, allowing mutation probabilities to be more easily ascertained.
-Our findings are a starting point for further modelling of influenza A(H5N1) and other pathogens where differing tissue susceptibilities and human-to-human transmission is of concern.
+There is prior evidence of some influenza A(H5N1) strains being a small number of amino acid mutations away from achieving droplet transmissibility, possibly allowing them to be spread between humans.
+We present a mechanistic within-host influenza A(H5N1) infection model, novel for its explicit consideration of the biological differences between the upper and lower respiratory tracts.
+We then estimate a distribution of viral lifespans and effective replication rates in human H5N1 influenza cases.
+By combining our within-host model with a viral mutation model, we determine the probability of an infected individual generating a droplet transmissible strain of influenza A(H5N1) through mutation.
+For three mutations, we found a peak probability of approximately 10 −3 that a human case of H5N1 influenza produces at least one virion during the infectious period.
+Our findings provide insights into the risk of differing infectious pathways of influenza A(H5N1) (namely avian-human vs avian-mammal-human routes), demonstrating the three-mutation pathway being a cause of concern in human cases.